Online Bipartite Matching with Advice: Tight Robustness-Consistency Tradeoffs for the Two-Stage Model: Experiments

 \textbf{Second-stage demand $D_2$.} Fetch all ride requests on day $\texttt{DAY}$ whose \texttt{Trip Start Timestamp} equals $T + 15$ (minutes).
 Then take $D_2$ to be a uniformly random subset of these requests of size 50.

-\textbf{Supply vertices $S$.} Take $S$ be the set of all drivers whose \texttt{Trip End Timestamp} equals $T - 15$, uniformly sampled to have $\abs{S} = 100$.\footnote{ Online matching is most interesting on instances with balanced supply and demand, which is why we make $|S|=|D_1|+|D_2|$. } We assume that drivers whose trip ends during $T$ or $T+15$ are ineligible to serve either first-stage or second-stage demand.
+\textbf{Supply vertices $S$.} Take $S$ be the set of all drivers whose \texttt{Trip End Timestamp} equals $T - 15$, uniformly sampled to have $\abs{S} = 100$.
+We assume that drivers whose trip ends during $T$ or $T+15$ are ineligible to serve either first-stage or second-stage demand.

 \textbf{Edge set $E$.} Recall that the pickup and dropoff locations are reported as the centroid of the nearest census tract.
 We first randomly perturb each location to a uniformly random point within a ball of radius 1000m, to capture the dispersion of customers with the same census tract.
 Then, we add an edge between a rider in $D$ and a driver in $S$ if the distance between the rider's pickup location and the driver's dropoff location is less than 1000m.
 This distance is calculated using the longitude and latitude coordinates.
 Figure \ref{fig:coords} illustrates the locations of the supply and demand nodes in one Monte-Carlo replication.